Andries Benedetti

-Andries Benedetti or Andreas Benedetti (Note: Alternative names: Andries Benedetie, André Benedet) (1615/18 – after 1649 and before 1660) was a Flemish still life painter mainly active in Antwerp who is known for his fruit still lifes and pronkstillevens.
+Andries Benedetti or Andrea Benedetti (1615/18 – after 1649 and before 1660) was a Flemish still life painter mainly active in Antwerp who is known for his fruit still lifes and pronkstillevens.

 Life

 Little is known about the life of Andries Benedetti.
-The statement by an art historian that he was born in Parma in Italy is not corroborated by evidence.
 He was the son of Italian immigrants Pietro Benedetti (died before 1638) and Maria Torres who married in the Antwerp Cathedral in 1598.
+His birth date was some time between 1615 and 1618.
+He was likely not baptized in the Cathedral of Antwerp, unlike his sister and three brothers, all born in Antwerp between 1603 and 1612 and baptized in the Cathedral of Antwerp: Johannes Franciscus (baptized on 23 September 1603), Gregorius (baptized on 2 February 1608), Christina (baptized on 12 April 1610) and Johannes Carolus (baptized on 4 November 1612).
+It is possible that the family moved to another parish in Antwerp after the birth of Andries.

-He had at least one sister and three brothers, all born in Antwerp between 1603 and 1612.
-The first firm record on the artist dates from 1636 when he was registered at the Antwerp Guild of Saint Luke as an apprentice of Vincent Cernevael.
+The first firm record on the artist dates from 1636 when he was registered at the Antwerp Guild of Saint Luke as an apprentice of the obscure artist Vincent Cernevael.
 He trained also with Jan Davidszoon de Heem, a prominent Dutch still life painter who was active in Antwerp from the mid-1630s.
 He paid de Heem 50 guilders for an apprenticeship of two years starting from 13 September 1638.